tommasodelorenzo/latex-code-docker-vscode/README.md

 ### Useful packages

-As per 14 March 2022, `Latex Dev Container` installs the full version of [`Tex Live 2021`](https://tug.org/texlive/) containing almost every package you would need.
+As per December 2022, `Latex Dev Container` installs the full version of [`Tex Live 2021`](https://tug.org/texlive/) containing almost every package you would need.
 To add additional packages, just add them in `./devcontainer/Dockerfile` below `RUN tlmgr install` and run `rebuild container`.

 Here is a list of additional packages already present in the Dockerfile.